zastrix/ARIS/README.md

 Creation Date:   2015-12-09 10:57:32
 ```

-#### This software package contains software for basic close range control of the J5 chassis, as well a ROS node to interface with external systems.
+#### This software package contains software for basic close range control of the J5 chassis, as well a ROS node to interface with external systems. the package should be installed in /opt/prs/ .

 Contents:
 * bin/CANController